Our Sustainability Analysis

 - Overall economic conditions: including infrastructure, unemployment and business climate

 - Basic rights and equality: including distribution of income and human rights

 - Financial governance: including level of debt and foreign trade

 - Political governance: including institutions and corruption

-Bank J. Safra Sarasin plots the 198 countries analysed across the two dimensions resource availability and resource efficiency on the Sarasin Sustainability Matrix®.
-The countries in the shaded area are relatively better positioned and can be invested in, while the countries in the white area are not investable (status November 2017).
+Bank J. Safra Sarasin plots 181 analyzed countries across the two dimensions resource availability and resource efficiency on the Sarasin Sustainability Matrix®.
+The countries in the shaded area are relatively better positioned and can be invested in, while the countries in the white area are not investable (status February 2020).

-Bank J. Safra Sarasin’s sustainability rating for countries is based upon 98 data points from publicly available sources, including Amnesty International, United Nations, World Bank, Economist Intelligence Unit, Freedom House, IMF, OECD and the US Central Intelligence Agency.
+Bank J. Safra Sarasin’s sustainability rating for countries is based over 100 data points from publicly available sources, including Amnesty International, United Nations, World Bank, Economist Intelligence Unit, Freedom House, IMF, OECD and the US Central Intelligence Agency.

 The main benefit of the sustainability rating to the client is the ability to identify structural changes at an early stage.
 Although the country rating serves as a complementary tool for credit ratings based on financial criteria, it is not a substitute for them.

 Sarasin Sustainability Matrix® of Countries